Watch our video on how to use rsi calculation aka relative strength index when trading.

 The RSI rises as the number of positive closes increase.
 The opposite is also true.
 RSI falls as the number of negative closes increase as well.

 Then the second RSI calculation is done in order to smooth out the price movement.
 Hence the RSI indicator you see on your charts.
-It only becomes overbought or oversold in trending markets.
+It only becomes overbought or oversold in trending markets (learn how to swing trade for profit in our free courses)

 When we think of the RSI calculation, typically we think of it in regards to potential pullbacks or reversals.
 However, it can also be used to confirm a strong trend currently in place.